How to Socialize a Puppy

 Puppy socials do not guarantee that a dog won’t develop fear or aggression later in life; genetics, in-utero experiences, early nutrition, and the first weeks with the mother and siblings also play key roles.

 It goes without saying that your puppy needs to be socialized to the environment in which they will be living.
-Over 80 percent of Americans live in urban areas, surrounded by many other people and dogs, which means socializing a puppy and exposing them to an array of experiences gives them a better chance at a good life.
+Over 80 percent of Americans live in urban areas, surrounded by many other people and dogs, which means the best way to socialize your puppy is by exposing them to an array of experiences.

 Sit with your puppy outside and watch as friends or neighbors do their daily activities.